Mahomes sets record, Chiefs beat Raiders for AFC’s top seed

-”You do (want to make it fun), but you want to score, too,” Reid said. ”It’s not fun when you’re not doing that.”
+LAS VEGAS (AP) — Patrick Mahomes set the NFL record for total yards in a season, and the Kansas City Chiefs rolled to a 31-13 victory over the Las Vegas Raiders on Saturday to lock up the AFC’s No. 1 seed.

-Almost lost was the NFL record for total yards in a season that Mahomes set.
-He passed for 202 yards and rushed for 29 against the Raiders, giving him 5,608 total yards this season.
+Mahomes passed for 202 yards and rushed for 29 against the Raiders, giving him 5,608 total yards this season.
 That surpassed the record of 5,562 yards set by Drew Brees in 2011 with the New Orleans Saints.

-”Pat was on fire,” Reid said. ”He’s throwing these (statistics) out there like they’re nothing.”

 More than setting the mark, Mahomes helped ensure the top seed for the Chiefs (14-3) and a bye in the first round of the playoffs, which begin next weekend.
 Kansas City, however, is not assured of home-field advantage throughout the postseason.